Email Tweet this Like this

 Antibiotics

 The Marshall Protocol has historically emphasized a role for antibiotics.
-However, as our understanding of the recovery process has progressed, this emphasis has been reduced.
+However, as our understanding of the recovery process has progressed, this emphasis has been greatly minimized.
 This change is gradually being reflected in the guidance available here.
-In the event of any uncertainty, patients or their physicians should seek guidance on the Protocol forums.16
+In the event of any uncertainty, patients or their physicians should seek guidance on the Protocol forums.

 Starting a patient on the Marshall Protocol